adugast/adugast.github.io/README.md

 - when you swith of process the kernel knwd wich page to use and the cpu uses it.
 - some pages don't map to a physical RAM address => CPU BAD ADDRESS "SEGMENTATION FAULT"

+Memory Allocation algorythm:
+  - Buddy memory allocation
+  - Stack based memory allocation
+  - Slab memory allocation

 ## 5) IPC

 - file
 - signal
 - sockets (network and uds)
-- messages queue
+- messages queue, mqueue
-- named pipes
+- named pipes, mkfifo
 - pipes
 - shared memory